 This sits about 40 mi (64 km) from the city of San Francisco, in the United States.
-Further, this tiny refuge in North America only comprises an area of 67 acres (27 hectares).
+More precisely, this tiny refuge in North America only comprises an area of 67 acres (27 hectares).
 But, even there the little beauty inhabits an especially specific and restrictive habitat.

 The invertebrate only appears to live along the southern banks of one small stretch of the Sacramento River.
 Its former range once included a more extensive stretch of the same river.
 Surprisingly though, no evidence of a formerly greater range exists.

 Originally, this area consisted of a somewhat surprising type of environment.
 That was largely formed of numerous and comparatively extensive sand dunes.
 However, this landscape changed dramatically and rapidly when human expansion into the region began.

 That was due to the fact that humans subsequently removed most of the sand for construction purposes.
 This removal led to the alteration of the available dune habitat to its current condition of primarily scrubland, with many small hills.